romkatv/powerlevel10k/README.md

 between "prod" and "testing", you might want to display the current context in Zsh prompt.
 If you do likewise for AWS, Azure and Google Cloud credentials, prompt will get pretty crowded.

 Enter *Show On Command*.
-This feature makes certain prompt segments appear only when they are relevant to the command you are currently typing.
+This feature makes prompt segments appear only when they are relevant to the command you are currently typing.

 ![Powerlevel10k Show On Command]( https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/show-on-command.gif)

 Configs created by `p10k configure` enable Show On Command for several prompt segments by default.
+Here's the relevant parameter for kubernetes context:

 ```zsh
 # Show prompt segment "kubecontext" only when the command you are typing